 There are so many books and article on the internet that already explain these topics in depth.
 But sometimes what we look is brief but up to date description of topics.
-In coming days I will be writing some articles which will explain different design patterns as short as possible. anyone can use this as Quick Reference material.
+In the coming days, I will be writing some articles which will explain different design patterns as short as possible. anyone can use this as Quick Reference material.

 In day to day software development practice, many problems are repeated over and over again.
 Design patterns provide a reusable general solution to such problems.
-Patterns are just blueprint of the overall code or program and we cannot transform design patterns into finished code.
+Patterns are just the blueprint of the overall code or program and we cannot transform design patterns into the finished code.
 They are only formal description or template of how to solve a specific problem.
 Most of the patterns only describe interactions between classes and objects rather than large-scale problems of overall software architecture.

 Design patterns are documented tried and tested solutions for recurring problems in a given context.
-Design patterns are very powerful tool for software developers, but you must keep in mind, they are not silver bullets so do not overdo design patterns.
+Design patterns are a very powerful tool for software developers, but you must keep in mind, they are not silver bullets so do not overdo design patterns.

 Design Patterns and their types